 - The logo is too perfect, names painted onto enamel dials 100 years ago have dulled from oxidation and dirt, and usually flaked off partially or even completely in the intervening years.
 Enamel paint does not stick well to glass, which is essentially what the vitreous enamel dial is made of.
 However, this logo is intact and really crisp and shiny - it almost looks as if the paint is still wet!

-The logo is not part of the dial, and was not added to the dial when the watch was made.
-It has been added to the dial later in enamel paint, the condition of which shows that it is not very old.
+The “Rolex Marconi” logo is not part of the vitreous enamel dial, and was not on the dial when the watch was made.
+It has been added later in enamel paint, the condition of which shows that it is quite recent.

 In view of the hallmark date in the case and the 1920 date for the first use of Marconi quoted by Dowling and Hess, the suspicious second sponsor's mark, and the engraving on the movement, there must be a question as to whether the case and movement started life together or whether this watch is a marriage.
 The dial and hands are of the correct style for the period of the case, although use of dials and hands like this continued after the war, but the engraving on the movement is unusual for the period and looks out of place.

 This watch would not have had any manufacturer's name on the dial when it was new, which gives the game away even before studying it in detail.
 But watches like this with “Rolex Marconi” and similar legends are seen quite often.
 This one is clearly a fake, but are they all?
 I think that they probably are, that Wilsdorf would not have allowed the Rolex name to appear like this on a watch that was supposed to be sold as a completely separate brand; it was not supposed to be a “Rolex” watch, even if it was sold by the Rolex Watch Company.
 If you think that you have evidence to show otherwise, then please do get in touch!

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.